RasaHQ/rasa/docs/docs/reference/rasa/core/evaluation/marker_base.md

 **Returns**:

-  a list of evaluations containing one dictionary mapping marker names to dialogue meta data each dialogue contained in the tracker
+  a list that contains, for each dialogue contained in the tracker, a dictionary mapping that maps marker names to meta data of relevant events

 #### relevant\_events